RosemaryJF/professional-readme-generator/README.md

   To install necessary dependancies, run the following command:

-  more info
+  npm i inquierer@8.2.4

   ## Usage

-  more info
+  something something

   ## License

-  This application is licensed under the https://choosealicense.com/licenses/mit/ license.
+  This application is licensed under the undefined license.

   ## Contributing

   To contribute to this repo all you need to do is:

-  more info
+  something something

   ## Tests